Table of contents

 The FA has announced that Xbox will become the official gaming partner of England’s national football teams, across the Lionesses, eLions and the Three Lions.
 The deal also includes Wembley Stadium and St George’s Park.

 The message accompanying the partnership’s announcement and official trailer is ‘When Everyone Plays, We All Win,’ airing the partners’ shared values around the importance of inclusivity, accessibility and safety in games.
 Xbox’s financial support will allow The FA to continue investing millions of pounds into football at all levels.
 Meanwhile, Xbox and The FA are able to publicise their joint commitment to inclusivity, helping them to boost the way their brands are perceived by the public.

 Learn more at The FA.

 Relevant partnership types: Sponsorship, co-branding.

 There’s no doubt that September has been an interesting month when it comes to partnership news!
 If you missed last month’s instalment, you can catch up by reading our August strategic partnership news update.
-Or, if you’re hoping to find strategic partners of your own, just sign up with Breezy.
-Who knows, you might even make it into our next partnership news roundup!
+Or, if you’re hoping to find strategic partners of your own, just book a demo for Breezy.
+With a little help from our partner search engine, who knows, you might even make it into our next partnership news roundup!